-During the financial year 2015/16, Leicestershire County Council Internal Audit Service (LCCIAS) provided internal audit service to ESPO.
+During the financial year 2016/17 Leicestershire County Council Internal Audit Service (LCCIAS) provided internal audit service to ESPO.

-The Internal Audit Service (IAS) should conform to the Public Sector Internal Audit Standards 2013 (the PSIAS).
-An Internal Audit Charter mandating the purpose, authority and responsibility of the internal audit activity at ESPO was approved by Management Committee in February 2015.
-The Head of Internal Audit Service (HoIAS) conducted a further self-assessment of LCCIAS's conformance to the PSIAS.
-The self-assessment identified that current practices generally sufficiently conform to the PSIAS.
-There were a few specific areas identified where action is needed however these are not significant deviations to the PSIAS.
-Whilst there has been movement towards full conformance for the time being, the HoIAS is continuing to state that LCCIAS abides by the principles of the PSIAS.
+LCCIAS works to the principles of the Public Sector Internal Audit Standards (the PSIAS) which were revised in April 2016.
+Revisions to the PSIAS were reflected in an updated Internal Audit Charter for ESPO mandating the purpose, authority and responsibility of the internal audit activity.
+The Charter was approved by Management Committee in February 2017.
+As part of his Annual Report requirements, the HoIAS conducted a light touch self-assessment of LCCIAS' conformance to the PSIAS.
+The self- assessment identified that current practices generally sufficiently conform to the PSIAS.
+Whilst, a few specific areas have been identified where action is needed these are not significant deviations to the PSIAS.
+The HoIAS is continuing to state that LCCIAS abides by the principles of the PSIAS.
+The Service will be subject to an independent external assessment in the latter part of 2017/18.